-The new Batteries Directive 2006/66/EC applies to all types of batteries regardless of their shape, volume, weight, material composition or use.
+The Batteries Directive 2013/56/EC applies to all types of batteries regardless of their shape, volume, weight, material composition or use.
 The Directive also specifically includes batteries which are incorporated into electrical equipment, apart from batteries contained in military and space equipment.

 The Batteries Directive introduces substance restrictions, labelling requirements for new batteries and requirements for new electrical equipment to be designed so that batteries can be easily removed.
 Battery manufacturers and importers of batteries (including batteries which are incorporated into electrical equipment) are also required to register as a 'batteries producer' and manage battery collection, recycling and reporting in every EU Member State where they sell batteries or equipment containing batteries.

-For further information on the Batteries Directive view our presentation on 'Producer responsibility provisions for EU batteries collection, recycling and reporting'.
+For further information on the Batteries Directive view our presentation on 'Producer responsibility provisions for EU batteries collection, recycling and reporting' (please note this covers the 2006/66/EC Directive).
 This is also available in French, German and Italian.